-Update on Sakai Timeline: Spring 2024 is the last semester instructors may teach in Sakai.
+Sakai Timeline: Spring 2024 is the last term Sakai will be available for teaching and other activities.
 Starting Summer 2024, Sakai will be available in a read-only state until the start of Summer 2026 when Sakai will be decommissioned.
 Watch our training videos to learn about Canvas.

 If you are using the Canvas Attendance Roll Call tool and sending those attendance scores to the Gradebook, we have encountered grading issues.
 The Attendance Gradebook column will update every time you take roll call.
 To avoid Attendance calculation errors: